Jebonn/Active-Directory-Lab/README.md

 4. Create a few more OUs and a user within those OUs by repeating steps 2-3. *(Create other sample departments, such as Accounting or Helpdesk)*

 ## 8. Install Windows 11
 Now that user accounts have been made, the other VM will be setup to connect to the DC.
-The Windows Server VM can be shutdown for now.

 1. Similar to installing Windows Server, select the Windows Server VM.
 Under "Devices", click on "CD/DVD (SATA)".
 Choose the "Use ISO image file" option.
 Click "Browse" and use the downloaded Windows 11 ISO file.
 <p float="left">